robrich/angular-tutorial/src/chapters/chapter01-software-install.md

 To get started, we need to install and configure the following software first.

 * Windows, Mac, or Linux computer
+* Visual Studio Code (can use any text editor but workshop tested with Visual Studio Code)
 * Node 6.9+
 * Angular CLI 1.0.0+
-* Visual Studio Code (can use any text editor but workshop tested with Visual Studio Code)
+* Json Server (used to fake our API calls)

 ### Windows Showing File Extensions